 As always, if you don’t like my answers, put your own in the comments.
-We love hearing from our readers!Sorry, there are no polls available at the moment.
+We love hearing from our readers![poll id="9"]

 If you’d like to be a part of our June Opinion roundup, vote on the More Than a Fan Polls and be heard!